BardicDefense/purple-hack/README.md

   that last until the end of combat.
 While in the rage, the warrior gains a +2 bonus to Attack and Damage rolls, but suffers a -4 penalty to Armour Class and is unable to flee.
-- **Brawler**: If your melee opponent is no more than one size level larger than you, and your attack roll against them is a natural 18 or 19, then in addition to your regular damage you can either:
+- **Brawler**: If your melee opponent is no more than one size Level larger than you, and your attack roll against them is a natural 18 or 19, then in addition to your regular damage you can either:
   1. Disarm them